microsoft/PSRule/docs/scenarios/kubernetes-resources/kubernetes-resources.md

 This is an example of how PSRule can be used to validate Kubernetes resources to match an internal metadata and configuration standard.

+> [!NOTE]
+> A pre-built module to validate Kubernetes resources already exists.
+> This scenario demonstrates the process and features of PSRule for illustration purposes.
+>
+> Consider using or contributing these pre-built rule modules instead:
+>
+> - [PSRule.Rules.Kubernetes]

 This scenario covers the following:

 - Defining a basic rule.